DaianaArena/DaianaArena/README.md

 - 🏢 I'm currently working full-time as a Software Developer SSR
-- 🌱 Learning more about and studying: Open Source, Java
+- 🌱 Learning more about and studying: React Native, Java
 - 💬 Ping me about: diversity & inclusion, mentorship
 - 💜 Interests: music, reading enthusiast, foodie, gaming
 - 😄 Passionate about accessibility and committed to a web that works for everyone